awarenessxz/java-web-app/react-component-library/README.md

     - [Guide to fix Invalid Hook Error when yarn add ../react-component-library](./doc/FIX_INVALID_HOOK_ERROR.md)
 - **Notes**
     - If coding using visual studio, read the documentation for `typescript-plugin-css-modules`
+    - Because we are using `postinstall` to remove `node_modules` for `yarn add path/to/react-component-library` to work, we will have to use --ignore-scripts whenever we use `yarn install`.
+This will prevent `postinstall` script from being executed.
+        - eg. `yarn install --ignore scripts`
+        - eg. `yarn add --dev lodash --ignore-scripts`
 - **Future Work**
     - [code-splitting](doc/CREATE_NEW_LIBRARY.md#code-splitting-incomplete---to-work-on)
     - [style-components](doc/CREATE_NEW_LIBRARY.md#style-components)